starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>Which programming language is used to write smart contracts?</summary>
+  <summary>Which programming language is used to write smart contracts in Ethereum?</summary>
     <ul>
       <li>
         Solidity is the primary programming language used for writing smart contracts and dApps.
 Vyper is also used